 Dragon fruit-Hylocereus undatus.
-Note for tiny black seeds and rice-white fruit pulp.
+Note tiny black seeds and rice-white fruit pulp.
 Courtesy: Hylocereus undatus |

 Principle | Nutrient Value |